 - Maintains a 'zero tolerance' attitude towards financial wrongdoing.
 Financial wrongdoing, regardless of who this is committed against, will constitute misconduct and may be grounds for dismissal.
-It may lead to actions to recover any losses sustained by SeeBeyondBorders as a result of such wrongdoing (including referral to law enforcement authorities) - Requires that all staff must report any case of suspected or detected wrongdoing immediately if it is detected or suspected.
+It may lead to actions to recover any losses sustained by SBBC as a result of such wrongdoing (including referral to law enforcement authorities) - Requires that all staff must report any case of suspected or detected wrongdoing immediately if it is detected or suspected.
 Reports must be made in good faith and be as thorough as possible.
-False or malicious allegations may result in disciplinary actions - Adopts a risk management approach to the prevention, detection and investigation of suspected fraudulent and corrupt activity that is incorporated into its business processes, management practices, internal controls and related activities; - Commits to creating an organisational culture that prevents wrongdoing, including senior management example, stringent recruitment processes, monitoring and evaluation to ensure funds are spent as expected, in-house training and appropriate reporting mechanisms. - Will prosecute or apply other appropriate sanctions against those who have committed fraud and engaged in corrupt conduct. - Will report financial wrongdoing to upstream partners in line with partner agreements including to DFAT within 5 days
+False or malicious allegations may result in disciplinary actions - Adopts a risk management approach to the prevention, detection and investigation of suspected fraudulent and corrupt activity that is incorporated into its business processes, management practices, internal controls and related activities: - Commits to creating an organisational culture that prevents wrongdoing, including senior management example, stringent recruitment processes, monitoring and evaluation to ensure funds are spent as expected, in-house training and appropriate reporting mechanisms. - Will prosecute or apply other appropriate sanctions against those who have committed fraud and engaged in corrupt conduct. - Will report suspected or confirmed financial wrongdoing to upstream partners such as SeeBeyondBorders entities in line with partner agreements.
+We recognise that some partners may have further upstream commitments to report within 5 days of a suspected or confirmed breach and we commit to meeting such deadlines.